 What Foods Have Biotin?

-As we mentioned earlier, biotin supplements shouldn’t be necessary because you should be able to get your recommended daily dose of biotin through your diet.
+As we mentioned earlier, biotin supplements shouldn’t be necessary because you should be able to get your recommended daily dose of biotin through your diet, but what foods have biotin?
 The biotin content of food can vary and the way you prepare the food can also impact the amount of biotin.
 Here are several common food sources of biotin:

 - Beef liver